The Clear Edge

 Week 21–22

-• She automated 80% of delivery—everything except high-touch customer interactions and strategic decisions.
+She automated 80% of delivery—everything except high-touch customer interactions and strategic decisions—and, while finalizing automation, implemented complete margin optimization.

-Resulting economics
+Resulting economics:

-• Her operations manager handled the automated systems while Celeste focused on strategic work.
+New pricing, reduced costs, and automation efficiency produced a 35% margin improvement, and her operations manager handled the automated systems while Celeste focused on strategic work.

 Weeks 23-26: Integration and Stabilization